Document

 • Representative personal account

-This type of personal account represents the accounts of natural or artificial entities.
+This type of personal account represents a particular person or group of persons.
 However, the transactions in this type of account either belong to the previous or the coming year.

 For example, a representative personal account can contain information on an employee’s due salary from last year.
 Also, it can represent the amount of rent a company paid in advance for the coming year.